NCAR/climate-primer-water/doc/ch1_intro.rst

    -  How to evaluate datasets

-      -  Which datasets are good for past vs. future analysis?
+      -  Which datasets are good for `past <https://ncar.github.io/climate-primer-water/ch3_observations.html#observational-datasets-and-their-uncertainties>`_ vs. `future analysis <https://ncar.github.io/climate-primer-water/ch6_downscaling.html>`_?

       -  Are some datasets "better" than others and, if so, why?